apache/systemds/docs/dml-language-reference.md

 The write() method is used to persist scalar and matrix data to files in HDFS.
 The syntax of write() is below.
 The parameters are described in the table.
 Note, that the set of supported parameters for write()  is NOT the same as for read().
 SystemML writes a MTD file for the written data.

-    write(identifier, “outputfile”, format = “fmt”)
+    write(identifier, "outputfile", format = "fmt")

-The user can use constant string concatenation in “outputfile” parameter to give the full path of the file, where "+" is used as the concatenation operator.
+The user can use constant string concatenation in "outputfile" parameter to give the full path of the file, where "+" is used as the concatenation operator.

 Table 11.
 Parameters for ```write()``` method